fatimah48/EMRA_Educational-Robot-/README.md

 an animated face on a circular head display.
 A conversational track listens to the child, reads emotion from both speech and facial expression, and replies in the language of the session.
-Ten activities cover conversation, body awareness, puzzles, LEGO, painting, colours, numbers, writing, reading, and letters.
+Ten activities cover conversation, body awareness, puzzles, LEGO, painting, colors, numbers, writing, reading, and letters.
 An educator view reports progress per child and per group, and generates written progress notes.The robot shown below: